 There are a few key types of insurance that every market stall owner should consider:

-Most market organisers make it a mandatory requirement for all stall owners to have public liability insurance in place before they will be allowed to even set up a stall.
+Most market organisers make it a mandatory requirement for all stall owners to have public liability insurance in place before they'll even be allowed to set up a stall.

 This type of cover is also usually a mandatory requirement at many markets.

 Under Australian consumer law, retailers and distributors of products have a duty of care to their customers.
 For example, if you sell a product that has been poorly designed, has various defects or improperly labelled, it could cause harm to one of your customers, which product liability can financially cover.
 If you’re selling physical, manufactured products you can’t vouch for 100%, you should strongly consider this kind of protection.
 Product liability insurance is particularly important for any market stall owner who manufactures and sells food or drink products because, under Australian Consumer Law, people who suffer loss or damage due to safety defects in goods they buy are entitled to seek compensation.

-Most business insurance providers won’t cover theft or damage of your stock while it is actually at your market stall.
+Most business insurance providers won’t cover theft or damage of your stock while it's actually at your market stall.